MicrosoftDocs/azure-dev-docs/articles/terraform/create-avd-session-host.md

     }
     ```

-1. Create a file named `output.tf` and insert the following code:
+1. Create a file named `outputs.tf` and insert the following code:

     ```
     output "location" {